trallnag/prometheus-fastapi-instrumentator/README.md

     content lengths of all outgoing responses.
 If the response has no valid content length header it will be ignored.
 No percentile calculated.
 * Histogram `http_request_duration_seconds` with `handler`.
 Only a few buckets to keep cardinality low.
-Uses for aggregations by handler or SLI buckets.
+Use it for aggregations by handler or SLI buckets.
 * Histogram `http_request_duration_highr_seconds` without any labels.
 Large number of buckets (>20) for accurate percentile calculations.